-Vehicles may be removed if they are parked in contravention of the restrictions on street or in one of the Council's pay and display car parks.
-The following are some examples of the contraventions for which vehicles may be towed away:
+Vehicles may be removed if they are parked in contravention of the restrictions on street or in one of the council's pay and display car parks.
+In addition to receiving a Penalty Charge Notice, the following are some examples of the contraventions for which vehicles may be towed away.

 - Parked in a position likely to cause danger to other road users, including at or near a junction.